 Another of the drugs preferred by women is methamphetamine.
 This drug, also a stimulant, is often sought after because of its potential to provide more energy.
 Women, who may be exhausted from work and life balance, may be more likely to use this drug in order to get the energy they need to keep going.
 Another perceived benefit of this drug is the weight loss that tends to come with it.
 Some women begin using meth as a direct result of the potential to lose weight – which comes from the increased activity and sped up metabolism it creates.

 Understanding why women choose to use drugs can be difficult to grasp from someone looking in from outside.
 Yet, self-administrating illicit and prescription drugs commonly occurs.
 Women do start with smaller doses overall.
 And, they tend to be more focused on the benefits any particular drug can create rather than the sense of getting high.
 For example, improved energy, better focus, and weight loss are driving factors behind use, whereas men are more likely to use illegal drugs for their sense of euphoria they can create.

 Women’s drug of choice may be a bit different from men.
 However, individuals with a substance abuse disorder need help.
 For those who have a loved one using drugs, or you may be an individual who is facing the feeling of needing to use, seeking out drug and alcohol addiction treatment is essential.
 Over time, the drug use impacts the chemistry of the brain, changing it significantly.
 And, over a period of time, women and men become unable to make decisions about use.
 Their body physically demands the use.

 While women and men may have different preferences, a negative impact on their health, quality of life, and lifespan is likely.
 Seeking out drug and alcohol treatment may open the door for reducing risk and improving health.
 Yet, just as their drug choices differ, men and women need unique programs to support their individual needs.
-At Florida House Experience, women’s focused programs are available to help turn the page and create opportunities for recovery.
+At FHE Health, women’s focused programs are available to help turn the page and create opportunities for recovery.